mars-planet/mars_city/servers/habitat_monitor/doc/sad.rst

 ------------------------------------

-The :term:`GUI` will be implemented as a Tango Client that will fetch data from the varios device servers and
+The :term:`GUI` will be implemented as a Tango Client that will fetch data from the varios device servers and show it in a concise manner.

 Planning
 --------